AshrithSagar/IISc-HiRo.github.io/_news/announcement_2.md

     Name: Subhum Sonkar.
     Scholar Background:
     Research Focus:

-Contact Information: For more info visit the <a href='https://iisc-hiro.github.io/people/'>people</a> page.
+For more info visit the <a href='https://iisc-hiro.github.io/people/'>people</a> page.